anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       ]
     }

-When defining the usage of link relations, extensions should specify the media types expected to be used with those link relations.
+When defining the usage of link relations, extensions MUST specify the media types expected to be used with those link relations.

 Profile extensions may also
 leverage the appearance of their identifier in the "rdapConformance" array (i.e. clients are signaled that a profile is in use).
-Profile extensions that mandate the implementation of some other extension SHOULD require that the implementor include the extension identifier for that other extension in the "rdapConformance" array.
+Profile extensions that mandate the implementation of some other extension MUST require that the implementor include the extension identifier for that other extension in the "rdapConformance" array.

-A> issue #59 and PR comments from tomhrr

 As described above, these characteristics are not exclusive to profile extensions and may be found in extensions defining new queries, JSON, and other RDAP extension points (see (#summary_of_updates)).

-A> issue #39

 ### Multiple Identifiers in Single Extension